wix-incubator/wix-code-docs/guides/getting-started.md

 1. Click **Preview** at the top right of the Editor.
 2. Enter an amount in the source currency input.
+3. Select a target currency from the dropdown.
 3. Click the calculate button and see the converted currency result in the target amount text box.
 4. [Publish](https://support.wix.com/en/article/publishing-your-site-6980885) your site to make it live and in production.